FernandoBasso/ReadTheDocs-Dev-How-To/docs/databases-sql/useful-postgresql-commands.md

     CONNECTION LIMIT=3;
 ```

-Make use as powerful as postgres user:
+Make role `devel` as powerful as postgres role:

 ```sql
 ALTER USER devel WITH SUPERUSER;
 ```

-Reverse the command above:
+Reverse the effects of the command above:

 ```sql
 ALTER USER devel WITH NOSUPERUSER;